Destin (song)

-"Destin" is a song by Canadian singer Celine Dion from her thirteenth studio album, D'eux (1995).
-It was written by Jean-Jacques Goldman and produced by Goldman and Erick Benzi.
-Despite not being released as a single, "Destin" became popular on the radio in Quebec.
-It entered the chart in January 1996 and peaked at number three.
+"Destin" (lit.
+'Destiny') is a song by Canadian singer Celine Dion from her thirteenth studio album, D'eux (1995).
+Written by Jean-Jacques Goldman and produced by Goldman and Erick Benzi, the track was not released as a single but became a radio hit in Quebec, Canada.
+It entered the airplay chart in January 1996 and peaked at number three.

 Background and release

-Dion recorded D'eux in November and December 1994 in the Méga Studio in Paris, France.
-Most songs were written by Jean-Jacques Goldman, while the production was handled by Goldman and Erick Benzi.
-"Destin", written by Goldman, became popular on the radio in Quebec in early 1996, despite not being released as a single.
-Dion often performed it during her concert tours between 1995 and 2013.
-In 2005, the song was included on her greatest hits album, On ne change pas.
+Dion recorded D'eux in November and December 1994 at the Méga Studio in Paris, France.
+Most songs were written by Jean-Jacques Goldman, with production handled by Goldman and Erick Benzi.

+Although not issued as a commercial single, "Destin" became popular on Quebec radio in early 1996.
+Dion performed the song frequently during her concert tours between 1995 and 2013.
+In 2005, it was included on her greatest hits compilation On ne change pas.

 Commercial performance

-"Destin" entered the ADISQ radio chart in Quebec on 20 January 1996 and peaked at number three.
-It stayed 37 weeks on the chart in total.
+"Destin" entered the ADISQ Radio chart in Quebec on 20 January 1996 and peaked at number three.
+It remained on the chart for 37 weeks.